 Charges Dismissed Against Maine Man Driving Boat That Killed His Twin Brother

 Jeffrey Beattie died in May 2016 when he fell off the bow of a boat being driven by Jonathan Beattie on Mousam Lake in Shapleigh.

-The York County District Attorney's Office has dismissed all charges against a Sanford man in connection with a 2016 boating accident that killed his twin brother, citing a judge's decision to grant a motion to suppress results of a blood alcohol test.
+The York County District Attorney's Office has dismissed all charges against a Sanford man in connection with a 2016 boating accident that killed his twin brother, citing a judge's decision to grant a motion to suppress the results of a blood-alcohol test.

 Jonathan Beattie, 33, of Sanford had been indicted in November 2016 on charges of manslaughter, reckless conduct with a dangerous weapon and operating watercraft under the influence causing serious bodily injury or death.
 He also was indicted on a misdemeanor count of operating a watercraft under the influence.